matovolador/fast-api-1/README.md

 }
 ```

 Here are the explanations on each of the tables.
-A `Product` has many ProductVariants.
-You will be free to determine the best DB types for each column.
+A `Product` has many `ProductVariants`.
+You will be free to determine the best DB type for each column.
+Make sure you do foreign key and make any design consideration like you would designing a production ERP/ecommerce system.

 The endpoint should create the product and variants ALL in a single transaction and rollback if necessary.
 You will be expected to write validations in the request body parsing layer (using marshmallow or pydantic).

 ### Product Object